sooviet/robot-mini/README.md

 # Warehouse Robot Project

 ## Prerequisites
 You will need to have PHP 8.2 & composer installed on your local machine in order to run this project locally.
+Additionally, you need to have phpunit installed on the system to run tests.

 ## Instructions for installing the app on local machine
 1. Clone the repo